lizspra/Liz-Projects/Merging partially ordered sets/README.md

 poset compatibility.py gives a measure for how compatible or not a collection of orderings are on the same underlying set.

-See for Order_poset_merging.pdf an outline of this question mathematical and some small examples, as well as some preliminary general results.
+Order_poset_merging.pdf outlines of this question mathematically and gives some small examples, as well as some preliminary general results.

 ## Authors